jlumbroso/java-random-hash/README.md

 In practice, it is easy to use poor quality hash functions, or to use cryptographic functions which will significantly slow down the speed (and relevance) of the probabilistic estimates.
-However, on most data, some
+However, on most data, some the cyclic polynomial checksums (such as Adler32 or CRC32) provide good results.